ercius/openNCEM/ncempy/README.rst

     Module to do file IO for various file formats.
 While the EMD file format is used internally, other file formats commonly used in electron microscopy are read in using importers.

 * test
-    Unittests for all modules, functions, lines of code.
+    Tests for all modules, functions, and classes.

 Requirements